Business First Grant

 The mission of the Business First Grant (BFG) Program is to benefit OTR by strengthening the local economy, increasing business and employment opportunities, and creating a diverse, healthy, and sustainable business district.

-NOTE: The 2020 BFG application period HAS NOT YET OPENED.
-Please email Amy Yokel if you would like to receive notices for the 2020 grant.
+NOTE: The BFG application period is NOT CURRENTLY OPEN.
+Please email Amy Yokel if you would like to receive notices for the future grant application periods.

 - Deepen the success of minority-owned business in OTR.